JT-Gresham/AIInAAL/README.md

      - The initial tests prove...well, less than I had hoped for.
 The end result seems choppy...speed is too fast.
 Can't say certain words...etc.
 Perhaps it's my reference.
 I dunno...
 It installs and works so give it a whirl if you like, but I'd keep expectations low-ish.

-# Recently jacked up...(3/27/2025)
+# Recently jacked up...(4/1/2025)

      Farily recent update to Intel extensions for pytorch has created a problem with GLIBC 2.41...apparently.
 SEE: https://github.com/intel/intel-extension-for-pytorch/issues/794 .
 I would say this is Arch specific, but it seems to be affecting any distro dependent on GLIBC 2.41
           For now, we'll need to wait for a fix.
 It seems that several packages have been effected.
 Evident if you see this error: "ImportError: libintel-ext-pt-cpu.so: cannot enable executable stack as shared object requires: Invalid argument"
+*    Open WebUI (Ollama Frontend) - Also jacked up with the GLIBC update...pretty much anything relying on ChromaDB seems to be jacked up now.
+          Looking for a suitable ollama frontend as a replacement now.
+*    CrewAI falls into the "Jacked up due to ChromaDB/GLIBC" category as well.
 *    OmniGen (WIP but generating images) - BROKEN
           -TODO:  Shared folder links
                Initial model download is 15GB+ - Test smaller models
 *    Fooocus
 *    DeFooocus
 *    Forge

 Remember that there are limitations beyond my control...like memory management, for example.
 AIInAAL is a framework for these packages to be installed, but ultimately, these versions, while more versitile and convenient, are the original programs at their core.
 I've done my best to get them to work with Intel Arc dGPUs on Arch, but this entire project is always a WIP.
 Keep that in mind before you try to flame me if using something you got for free misbehaves...

 # Recent Notes from JT/OCD
+     *  4/1/2025
+          I've been screwing around with trying to rectify this GLIBC issue.
+It seems that the GLIBC issue directly affects ChromaDB...which many packages use to load onnxruntime.
+You see it plain as day when you try to run Open WebUI or CrewAI and probably several other apps.
+As long as ChromaDB's code uses importlib (GLIBC instruction, I think) to try to load onnxruntime for thieir Onnx_Mini package, it will fail...something's changed and it doesn't see the library.
+               It's clearly installed..as onnxruntime or, more likely, onnxruntime-openvino...but ChromaDB just doesn't see it...period.
+I could be wrong, but these are my observations.
+If apps have a check in place that relies on ChromaDB or importlib, most likely it'll be jacked up.
+That's why ComfyUI works properly, I think...it doesn't seem to do these checks the same way.
+I dunno...still looking into it and not 100% certain.
+          So..to sum up the "State of AIInALL" : We have IPEX version issues and GLIBC/ChromaDB issues...would be so much easier if we could just use a VULKAN backend for most (if not all) of these AI programs.
+Working on that too...but none is even close to deployment for AIInAAL.
 	*  3/27/2025
 		Alright...OmniGen has been affected by the IPEX version issues as well..so it's int the "Recently jacked up..." section now..which sux.
 I am glad to say that I've gotten Ollama flying along and working gangbusters.
 I implemented the portable version the IPEX team created and after finding an extra setting on my mobo's BIOS that actually fully enables ReBAR, my A770 is rocking a 21b model without issue.
 Open WebUI is also now working as it should when using Firefox.
 Sidenote: I have sucessfully ran a Deepseek model on it.
 		I have also been doing some work on an AIInAAL Browser located in the Scripts directory.
 It loads and runs most websites, but it's a barebones browser and still lacks a bunch of functionality.
 The idea is to have a builtin browser that can open all of these UIs in a uniform manor in order to eliminate some issues when using different browsers.
 For example, I noticed that Open WebUI (Ollama frontend) opens fine in Firefox, but not in
 			Eollie (Gnome browser).
 It was working before, but (I think) the GLIBC update broke some functionality...not sure.
 I figured that if I can build my own browser and be able to control (to a degree) updates, that might make AIInAAL more stable.
 The AB is a WIP and will not open ComfyUI due to a lack of support for certain element calls.
 I'm working on it, but this is more of a side feature I'm working on.
 AB will open most websites..even let you watch YouTube in fullscreen (I just fixed that).
 I'll need to create a proper installer/launcher for it...but as it sits now, it can be run by launching the temporary launcher file in a terminal like so: <address to AIInAAL/Scripts/AIInAAL_Browser>/AIInAAL-Browser-Start.sh
 			You can also pass a URL if you want AB to go diretctly there by adding the FULL URL (needs the http://...) afterward.
      *  3/17/2025
           I'm getting urked.
 I was making such great progress on getting these packages working...now this GLIBC issue.
 It stands to reason that might also be contributing to the issues with Ollama too.
 Fortunately, Ollama will still run using the CPU, but I'm still counting it as broken for my